 Certain of the Company's secured debt obligations require the Company to satisfy financial covenants, including minimum levels of profitability, tangible net worth, liquidity, and maximum levels of consolidated leverage.
-The Company obtained amendments relating to certain profitability covenants.
-As a result, the Company was in compliance with all such financial covenants as of December 31, 2023.
+The Company was in compliance with all such financial covenants as of December 31, 2024.